LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/apple-pay-template.md

   <tbody>
   <tr>
     <td>requestIdentifier </td>
     <td>A UUID for the request.
-Business Chat includes the identifier in its response to Conversational Cloud — this is an important property which allows you to correlate the payment response with your backend payment service  </td>
+Messages for Business includes the identifier in its response to Conversational Cloud — this is an important property which allows you to correlate the payment response with your backend payment service  </td>
     <td>string</td>
     <td>Y</td>
   </tr>